 Following the Cyprus ceasefire agreement signed in Geneva, holiday tour operators are now planning to resume their operations to Greece.

-Following the Cyprus ceasefire agreement signed in Geneva, holiday tour operators are now planning to resume their operations to Greece. a large number of holidaymakers are expected to depart for Greece and the Greek islands this coming weekend.
+Background: Following the Cyprus ceasefire agreement signed in Geneva, holiday tour operators are now planning to resume their operations to Greece. a large number of holidaymakers are expected to depart for Greece and the Greek islands this coming weekend.

 The Greek National Tourist Office has announced that services are back to normal, and that airports are operating both international and domestic flights.